 Because any gain medium is also an absorber of pump energy, for the lowest lasing threshold it is preferable to include gain media in only one of layered materials, with the choice depending upon where the peak amplified spontaneous emission (i.e., the standing wave antinodes) most closely overlaps a bandgap edge or defect mode.
 The center of the broad fluorescence spectrum of the gain functionalized polymer is matched to the bandgap edge/defect of the multilayer.
 Because spontaneous emission is inhibited in the bandgap, amplified spontaneous emission appears preferentially at the bandgap edges or at defects in the bandgap.
 At low pump intensities, the fluorescence emission is suppressed in the reflection band, but becomes enhanced near the band edge or at band defects.
-Nonlinearity of stimulated emission indicates that as the pump intensity increases the spectral width of the fluorescence at the band edge or band defect narrows continuously through the lasing threshold.
+Nonlinearity of stimulated emission implies that as the pump intensity increases the spectral width of the fluorescence at the band edge or band defect narrows continuously through the lasing threshold.

 Although band edge lasing is predicted for the perfectly regular multilayer,50 in experiment lasing typically occurs at wavelengths where random layer thickness variations or phase slip defects have enhanced the density of states (lowered the group velocity).
 Furthermore, the presence of disorder tends to decrease gain at the band edge, increasing the corresponding lasing threshold.
-In a disordered multilayer, is expected to vanish logarithmically (e.g., much slower than power law) with the disorder parameter–which scales as the inverse of the number of layers, 1/N, for a finite system.52 Lasing at well-defined defect modes has been shown to lead to lower threshold lasing.31 Even if the defect layer is much thicker than a quarter-wavelength, one expects enhanced lasing at a defect state, which corresponds to a slower group velocity.
-In a similar finding, a randomly amplified layered system has been shown to lase at localized modes due to slowing of light at those modes.
+In a disordered multilayer, is expected to vanish logarithmically (e.g., much slower than power law) with the disorder parameter–which scales as the inverse of the number of layers, 1/N, for a finite system.52 In a similar finding, a randomly amplified layered system has been shown to lase at localized modes due to slowing of light at those modes.
+Lasing at well-defined defect modes, however, has been shown to lead to lower threshold lasing.31 Even if the defect layer is much thicker than a quarter-wavelength, one expects enhanced lasing at a defect state, which corresponds to a slower group velocity.